CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 ### Undo an action : `undo`

-Undo the last one action that the user performs wrongly.
+Undo the previous action that modifies data.
+Undo can be performed many times until the first action since the app was launched has been undone.

     undo

-* This command can undo all the commands the user performs after he opens the TaskTracker.
+view the stack of actions that undo will perform: `undo stack`

+    undo stack

 ### Redo an action : `redo`

-Redo the commands on which the user perform `undo`
+Redo the previous action that was undone by undo.
+The amount of consecutive redos doable depends on the number of consecutive undos performed right before redo is entered.

     redo

-* This command can redo can redo all the actions that were undone if there is no new other command being executed between this first `undo` command and the last `redo` command
+view the stack of actions that redo will perform: `redo stack`

+    redo stack

 ### Clearing all entries : `clear`